Seven Fingered Jack

-Ruth to Icy
+Ruth Mountain to Icy Peak

 I’ve done Ruth Mountain previously in the summer and I thought it had some of the best views in the North Cascades for the relatively easy level of effort.
 I couldn’t say no to the same views with even more snow, tagging Icy Peak this time around, and skiing back down the enticing slopes of Ruth.